Industrial & Sustainable Building

 But let us not forget about the existing building stock; many of the seven million dwellings in the Netherlands are in need of energetic renovation.
 How do we achieve a large-scale, cost-effective energetic renovation of dwellings and what role can modular construction/prefabrication play in this?

 In teams, you will work on an assignment from practice.
-You will learn:
+In your project and courses, you will learn:

 How do I apply?